About the 2024 Concerto Competition:

 The Marine Band will provide a piano accompanist for applicants who advance to the final round, but finalists may bring their own accompanist if desired.

 Finalists will have the opportunity to be coached by a member of "The President's Own" during their rehearsal time.

 The competition winner will be invited to perform his or her solo selection in concert with the Marine Chamber Orchestra on April 28, 2024, in the Washington, D.C. area, and will receive a $2,500 scholarship from the Marine Corps Heritage Foundation.
 Second and third-place winners will receive $1,000 and $500 scholarships respectively.

 For all rounds of the competition, memorization of the music is not required.

 Applicants selected for the final round of the competition in Washington, D.C. are responsible for their own travel and lodging expenses.

-Travel and lodging will be provided for the competition winner and one guardian for the solo performance with the Marine Chamber Orchestra on April 3, 2022.
+Travel and lodging will be provided for the competition winner and one guardian for the solo performance with the Marine Chamber Orchestra.

-- Sunday, April 3, 2022: The competition winner returns to Washington, D.C., to perform his or her solo selection at a Marine Chamber Orchestra concert.
+• April 28, 2024: The competition winner returns to Washington, D.C., to perform his or her solo selection in concert with the Marine Chamber Orchestra.
 The winner will have ample rehearsal time with the ensemble as well as a sound check in the performance space.
 Travel and lodging for this performance will be provided for the winner and one guardian.

 For any additional questions, please contact Major Ryan Nowlin at (202) 433-4002 or firstname.lastname@example.org.